liuhaozzu/distributed-transaction-components/README.md

 # distributed-transaction-components
-a distributed transaction component based on two-phase commit protocol
+This is a distributed transaction component based on two-phase commit protocol and MQ.
+There are a lot of MQ which are available.
+I choose RocketMQ in the implementation just because I have it in my test environment.
+If intersted in the components, you are welcome to add some other MQ implementations.
+It's very simple.
+What you need to do is just implementing one interface.
 ## create sql
 ```
 CREATE TABLE `test`.`mq_message` (